-The Cultural Public Sphere: Between Communicative Action and Strategic Action
+The Cultural Public Sphere: Between Communicative and Strategic Action

-Discourse Ethics (1): Communicative Action and Strategic Action
+Discourse Ethics: Communicative and Strategic Action

-Habermas’ theory of communicative action (1984), published in two volumes almost 20 years after The Structural Transformation of the Public Sphere, draws upon Weber's (1978) theory of social action.
-But, while Weber’s sociological account relates to the behaviour of a single actor and the subjective meaning he or she attaches to it (this is what Weber defines as ‘action’), Habermas (1984) focuses on the linguistic medium and to speech between at least two actors:

-The normative model of action presupposes language as a medium that transmits cultural values and carries a consensus that is merely reproduced with each additional act of understanding (p.
-95).

-In Habermas' view, his theory pursues aspects of the rationality of action that were neglected in Weber's action theory.

-Obviously, it is not possible to embrace the breadth and complexity of Habermas’ much discussed social theory in this context.
-I will therefore present those elements that are relevant for understanding different modes of communication in the cultural public sphere.
+The Theory of Communicative Action draws upon Weber’s theory of social action.
+However, while Weber’s sociological account relates to the behavior of single actors and the subjective meaning they attach to it (what he calls “action”), Habermas focuses on linguistic discourse between two or more actors in his use of the term: “The normative model of action presupposes language as a medium that transmits cultural values and carries a consensus that is merely reproduced with each additional act of understanding” (1984, 95).
+Habermas’s theory pursues aspects of the rationality of action that he considers neglected in Weber’s action theory.
+While it is not possible to cover the breadth and complexity of Habermas’s social theory here, I can present here those elements relevant to our understanding of the various modes of communication in the cultural public sphere.

-The typology of action that Habermas presents in the first volume of The Theory of Communicative Action (1984) differentiates between two types of action in social situations: communicative action and strategic action.
-In communicative action the actors are oriented to reaching understanding, “the inherent telos of human speech” (p.
-287), and use language as a medium for that purpose.
-As Habermas writes:

-The actors seek to reach an understanding about the action situation and their plans of action in order to coordinate their actions by way of agreement (p.
-86).
-This agreement, he further argues, has a rational basis:

-… it cannot be imposed by either party, whether instrumentally through intervention in the situation directly or strategically through influencing the decision of the opponents (p.
-287).
-Moreover, any agreement rests on common convictions, “validity claims”, which are best understood as truth, or in the case of fictional narratives – sincerity (Goodman, 2006).

-The speech act of one person succeeds only if the other accepts the offer contained in it by taking (however implicitly) a ‘yes’ or ‘no’ position on a validity claim that is in principle criticisable.
-Both ego, who raises a validity claim with his utterance, and alter, who recognises or rejects it, base their decisions on potential grounds or reasons (Habermas, 1984, p.
-287).

-To put it very simply, when two people are engaged in communicative actions, they are in dialogue and are able to influence each other's thoughts, values, opinions and ultimately behaviour.
+In the first volume, Habermas typologically distinguishes between communicative and strategic actions in social situations.
+Communicative actions are oriented toward reaching understanding, are “the inherent telos of human speech” (1984, 287), and use language as a medium for that purpose.
+Habermas writes: “The actors seek to reach an understanding about the action situation and their plans of action in order to coordinate their actions by way of agreement (1984, 86).
+This agreement, he argues, has a rational basis: “[I]t cannot be imposed by either party, whether instrumentally through intervention in the situation directly or strategically through influencing the decision of the opponents” (1984, 287).
+Moreover, any agreement rests on common convictions, “validity claims” that are best understood as truth and/or, in the case of fictional narratives, sincerity (Goodman 2006).
+Habermas states: “The speech act of one person succeeds only if the other accepts the offer contained in it by taking (however implicitly) a ‘yes’ or ‘no’ position on a validity claim that is in principle criticisable.
+Both the ego, who raises a validity claim with his utterance, and alter, who recognises or rejects it, base their decisions on potential grounds or reasons” (1984, 287).
+Two or more actors engaged in communicative actions are, therefore, in dialogue and able to influence each other's thoughts, values, opinions, and ultimately behavior.

-In contrast to that, in strategic action, the actor is oriented towards ‘success’.
-This term is an expansion of the Aristotelian concept of teleological action.
-In teleological action the actor is basically goal oriented:

-The actor attains an end or brings about the occurrence of a desired state by choosing means that have promise of being successful in the given situation and applying them in a suitable manner.
-The central concept is that of a decision among alternative courses of action, with a view to the realisation of an end, guided by maxims, and based on interpretation of the situation (p.
-85, original emphasis).
-This action becomes strategic when another actor is taken into consideration.
-The orientation towards the actor (or actors) in this model is that of influence, not agreement.
-This model of maximising utility is also at the basis of game theory and decision making theories.
+Strategic actions are oriented towards “success,” an expansion of the Aristotelian concept of teleological action.
+In teleological action, the actor is goal-oriented: “The actor attains an end or brings about the occurrence of a desired state by choosing means that have promise of being successful in the given situation and applying them in a suitable manner.
+The central concept is that of a decision among alternative courses of action, with a view to the realization of an end, guided by maxims, and based on interpretation of the situation” (1984, 85, emphasis in original).
+This process becomes strategic when another actor is involved, and the orientation of one actor to the other or others is that of seeking to influence, not mutual agreement.
+This model of maximizing utility is also at the basis of game theory and decision-making theories.